From BR Bullpen

 Biographical Information

 A three-time Gold Glove winner (2001, 2003 & 2006), outfielder Mike Cameron was both a power and speed threat.
 Cameron had five 20-20 seasons in his career.
 He had his best year (as measured by Adjusted OPS+) with the great 2001 Seattle Mariners who won 116 games.
 However, his own personal highlight came in 2002, when he hit four home runs in one game on May 2nd in a 15-4 win against the White Sox.
-In that game, he and teammate Bret Boone hit back-to-back home runs twice in the first inning, when the Mariners put 10 runs on the scoreboard; it is the only time in major league history that two teammates have homered twice in an inning.
+In that game, he and teammate Bret Boone hit back-to-back home runs twice in the first inning, when the Mariners put 10 runs on the scoreboard; it is the only time in major league history that two teammates have homered twice (and back-to-back) in an inning.
 Partially because of that, his four home runs only netted him four RBI.

 Originally drafted by the Chicago White Sox in the 1991 amateur draft, Cameron was traded by the Sox to the Cincinnati Reds for Paul Konerko after the 1998 season.
 One year later, Cameron was dealt to the Seattle Mariners along with Brett Tomko and Antonio Perez for Ken Griffey Jr. Mike signed a three-year contract with the New York Mets after the 2003 season, but with the acquisition of Carlos Beltran for the 2005 season, he had to move to right field, then was traded to the San Diego Padres over the winter.